KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-swarm-number-of-checkins">
       <h3>Number of Swarm checkins over time</h3>
       <p class="graph-description">
         Number of Swarm checkins on each quarter over the last 10 years.
 I didn't use Foursquare Swarm as seriously before 2015.
-Once I moved to San Francisco in Q3 2015 I started my habit of checking into every POI I visit
+Once I moved to San Francisco in Q3 2015 I started my habit of checking into every point of interest I visit.
       </p>

       <ul>